melli-labs/helm-charts/charts/supabase/README.md

 ```

 Additionally for kong we can't load the secrets as environment variables, but have to provide a config file instead.
 Therefore a configmap needs to be created, you can use the script `generate_kong_configmap` to generate it.

+## Database Setup

+To make the application work fully, we also need to run the migration scripts on the database.